arevaldez/TechFlip/content/blog/why-i-started-a-blog/index.md

 **Blogs have helped me.** I am an aspiring software engineer, however, I am not obtaining a computer science degree.
 Most of my coding experience has been learning through tutorials (_where are my todo app people at?_), creating projects for myself, and... blogs.
 I figured, if blogs can help me, maybe I can help others.

 **Accountability.** I have secretly always wanted to start a blog, but constantly created excuses not to. _No one will read it._ _I'm not a good writer._ _I don't have time._ The list goes on and on.
-So, I decided to make it a public and share it with my friends and family.
+So, I decided to make it public and share it with my friends and family.
 I know myself.
-If I tell others, I have a bigger incentive to follow there.
+If I tell others, I have a bigger incentive to follow through.
 So, here I am!

 ## What are the benefits?